 Source(s) of expected cash flows to service the debt (i.e., dividend distributions from the underlying collateral vs. sale of the underlying collateral)

 The assessment of equity backed securities should be looked at, not only in form, but in substance.
-For example, an arrangement where the debt is issued from a feeder fund, and the feeder fund has an equity interest in another fund, which only holds debt instruments and passes those fixed income cash flows through the structure to the ultimate debt holder, may have substance aligned with a debt investment rather than a single equity investment.
+For example, a common arrangement exists where debt is issued from a feeder fund, and the feeder fund has an equity interest in another fund which predominantly holds debt instruments.
+The fund passes those fixed income cash flows through the structure to the ultimate feeder fund debt holder(s), in a way that produces substantially the same risk profile to the debt holders as a collateralized loan obligation (CLO).
+Accordingly, such an arrangement may have its substance aligned with a debt investment rather than a single equity investment, despite the direct holding being a fund investment.
 This conclusion would be supported if the terms of the structure ensure that underlying fixed income cash flows are passed through.
-Factors that create uncertainty as to the timing and/or amount of the pass through of the underlying cash flows would call into question a conclusion that a feeder fund structure is a debt-backed structure in substance.
-For example, discretion of an underlying fund manager to withhold distribution of the underlying cash flows may create uncertainties as to the timing and/or amount of cash flows in such a manner that is more characteristic of an equity investment.
-Likewise, a feeder fund structure that is not expected to provide for regular cash interest payments would call into question the substance as a debt-backed investment.
-Similarly, if the structure was ultimately backed by equity interests (the final fund holds equity interests that generate the pass-through cash flows), the held debt instrument from the feeder fund would have to meet the requirements of paragraph 26 while looking at the substance of equity interests supporting the debt.
-Regardless of the underlying collateral, such feeder fund arrangements would have to meet the other relevant parts of the standard (e.g., have a substantive credit enhancement, etc.) to qualify for bond reporting.
+Factors that add additional uncertainty as to the timing and/or amount of the pass through of the cash flows from the underlying debt instruments may call into question a conclusion that a feeder fund structure is a debt-backed structure in substance.
+For example, discretion of an underlying fund manager to withhold distribution of the underlying cash flows passed through from underlying debt instruments may create uncertainties as to the timing and/or amount of cash flows in such a manner that is more characteristic of an equity investment.
+Likewise, a feeder fund structure that is not expected to provide for regular cash interest payments would also call into question the substance as a debt-backed investment.
+Note, features that are customary to CLOs and other asset backed securities would not ordinarily call the investment’s substance into question on its own.
+For example, a waterfall structure dictating the pass-through and order of payments or retaining sufficient funds for covering contractual underlying fund level payments (e.g., investment management fees, legal costs, and other customary fund level expenses) are common to CLOs and other ABS, as are customary payment in kind (PIK) features designed to address temporary liquidity issues where the PIK then gets prioritized in the waterfall structure.
+These customary features do not constitute manager discretion that would call into question a conclusion that a feeder fund structure is a debt-backed structure in substance.

+Conversely, if the feeder fund debt ultimately relies on equity interests for repayment (the final fund holds equity interests that generate the pass-through cash flows), the held debt instrument from the feeder fund would have to meet the requirements of paragraph 26 while looking at the substance of equity interests supporting the debt.
+Regardless of the underlying collateral, feeder fund arrangements would have to meet the other relevant parts of the standard (e.g., have a substantive credit enhancement, etc.) to qualify for bond reporting.
 Investments that resemble feeder fund structures will require entity review to determine the underlying source of cash flows and identify the uncertainties or vulnerabilities that could impact the cash flows that will be passed through to the reporting entity holder.
 Ultimately, the conclusion that a structure represents a feeder fund shall not automatically qualify the structure for bond classification but shall not automatically preclude bond classification.
 Substance over form should be the determining factor in these and similar situations.

 Determination of Issuer Credit Obligation or Asset Backed Security (ABS)